morrolinux/mpradio/README.md

 Exclusively tested on Minimal Raspbian (ARM)

 # Features
-- [x] Safely shutdown your Pi by unplugging the USB stick
+- [x] safely shutdown your Pi by unplugging the USB stick
 - [x] persistent playlists (remember the playlist/playback status across reboots)
 - [x] resume track from its playback status hh:mm:ss
 - [x] shuffle on/off
-- [x] Scrolling RDS to overcome 8-chars limitation
+- [x] scrolling RDS to overcome 8-chars limitation
 - [x] skip to the next song by pressing a push-button (GPIO-connected on pin 18)
 - [x] safely shutdown by holding the push-button (GPIO-connected on pin 18)
+- [x] stream audio over FM or 3.5mm Jack
 - [ ] Android app to edit settings via bluetooth?
 - [ ] Bluetooth speaker via jack audio output?
 - [ ] Read metadata from the mp3 files